House Passes Fair Chance Act

 U.S. – New Mexico Joins the Nationwide Movement to ‘Ban the Box’

-New Mexico has expanded its prohibition on inquiring into applicants’ criminal history on employment applications to include private sector employers.
+New Mexico has expanded its prohibition on inquiring into candidates’ criminal history on employment applications to include private sector employers.

 Implications of Removing the Box

-Effective 14 June 2019, New Mexico’s ‘Criminal Offender Employment Act’ prohibits private employers from inquiring into applicants’ arrest or conviction history at the preliminary application stage.
-Under the law, any private employer with four or more employees is prohibited from asking about an applicant’s criminal history on a written or electronic employment application.
-The amendment does not preclude employers from considering an applicants’ criminal history later on in the hiring process.
+Effective 14 June 2019, New Mexico’s ‘Criminal Offender Employment Act’ prohibits private employers from inquiring into candidates’ arrest or conviction history at the preliminary application stage.
+Under the law, any private employer with four or more employees is prohibited from asking about an candidate’s criminal history on a written or electronic employment application.
+The amendment does not preclude employers from considering an candidates’ criminal history later on in the hiring process.
 However, employers must first review the prospect’s application and ‘discuss’ employment with him or her before consideration of the arrest or conviction record.

 Courts Are Siding With Employees Who Use Medical Marijuana